 Bankruptcy is a generalized term for a federal court procedure that helps consumers and businesses get rid of their debts and repay their creditors.
 If you can prove that you are entitled to it, the bankruptcy court will protect you during your bankruptcy proceeding.
-In general, bankruptcies can be categorized into two types -- "liquidations" and "reorganizations."
+In general, bankruptcies can be categorized into two types - "liquidations" and "reorganizations."

-Conversely, Chapter 13 bankruptcies generally fall under the reorganization category, meaning that you will probably be able to keep your property, but you must submit and stick to a plan that will allow you to repay some or all of your debts within three to give years.
+Conversely, Chapter 13 bankruptcies generally fall under the reorganization category, meaning that you will probably be able to keep your property, but you must submit and stick to a plan that will allow you to repay some or all of your debts within three to five years.

-Secured debt -- Secured debts are treated differently than unsecured debts in a Chapter 7 bankruptcy proceeding.
+Secured debt - Secured debts are treated differently than unsecured debts in a Chapter 7 bankruptcy proceeding.
 In a Chapter 7 bankruptcy proceeding, you (the debtor) have to make a choice between allowing the creditor to repossess the property that secures the debt, continuing to make payments on your debt to the creditor, or paying the creditor a sum equal to the replacement value of the property that secures the debt.
 In addition, some types of secured debts can be wiped out during a Chapter 7 bankruptcy proceeding.

-Chapter 7 Eligibility -- Before you can file for Chapter 7 bankruptcy, you must be able to show that you are eligible to file for Chapter 7.
+Chapter 7 Eligibility - Before you can file for Chapter 7 bankruptcy, you must be able to show that you are eligible to file for Chapter 7.
 To be eligible for Chapter 7, you cannot make enough money (minus certain expenses and monthly debt payments) to be able to fund a Chapter 13 bankruptcy repayment plan.
 There are other requirements to be eligible to file for Chapter7 bankruptcy.

 Also known as the "wage earner" bankruptcy proceeding, only people with a reliable source of income are allowed to file for Chapter 13 bankruptcy.

-Limits on debt -- In order to be eligible to file for Chapter 13 bankruptcy, you must be able to show that your debt is under the limits for filing.
+Limits on debt - In order to be eligible to file for Chapter 13 bankruptcy, you must be able to show that your debt is under the limits for filing.
 As of September, 2009, the limit on secured debt was $1,010,650 and the limit on unsecured debt was $336,900.
 If you have more than either of these amounts, you may not be able to file for Chapter 13 bankruptcy protection.

-Repaying secured debts -- Chapter 13 bankruptcy may allow you to repay secured debts, even if you are behind on payments, without having the property that secures the debt be repossessed.
+Repaying secured debts - Chapter 13 bankruptcy may allow you to repay secured debts, even if you are behind on payments, without having the property that secures the debt be repossessed.
 You may be able to put your past due payments into your debt repayment plan, and pay them off over a period of years.